Permanent Aged Parent Class BP Subclass 804 or Retired Parent (Subclass 804) visa: Who can and When to apply

 This is a permanent visa and is valid for 5 years from the visa grant (click here to learn more about Subclass 155 visa).
 You will be asked to pay a second visa application charge or fee before the visa is granted.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or to decide if this is the best visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa or to decide if this is the best visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa